 Immune globulin — Individuals who are at risk for hepatitis A but who are allergic to components of the hepatitis A vaccine or who prefer not to receive the vaccine should consider taking a dose of immune globulin.
 Immune globulin is an injection that provides temporary protection against hepatitis A and reduces the risk of infection by more than 90 percent.
 However, the hepatitis A vaccine is preferred to immune globulin in most cases because it provides long-lasting protection and because immune globulin is not always available.

 The timing of immune globulin relative to certain other vaccines is important.
-Immune globulin should be given at least two weeks after the MMR (measles, mumps, rubella) vaccine.
+Immune globulin should be given at least two weeks after the measles-mumps-rubella (MMR) vaccine.
 Conversely, the MMR vaccine should be given at least three months after immune globulin.
 The timing of immune globulin relative to other vaccines, including the yellow fever and poliovirus vaccine, is not important.

 TREATMENT AFTER EXPOSURE TO HEPATITIS A

-A description of the groups who require post-exposure treatment is provided in the table (table 2):
+A description of the groups who require postexposure treatment is provided in the Table (table 1).

-Child care centers — Hepatitis A vaccine or immune globulin is recommended for unvaccinated staff and children in a day care center in some situations.
-A detailed explanation of the recommendation is provided in the table (table 2).
-The infected child or staff member should not return to day care until the fever and jaundice have resolved and the appetite has returned.
+Child care centers — Hepatitis A vaccine or immune globulin is recommended for unvaccinated staff and children in a daycare center in some situations.
+A detailed explanation of the recommendation is provided in the Table (table 1).
+The infected child or staff member should not return to daycare until the fever and jaundice have resolved and the appetite has returned.

-Common-source exposure — If a person who handles food in a restaurant setting becomes infected with hepatitis A, all of his or her co-workers should be treated for hepatitis A (table 2).
+Common-source exposure — If a person who handles food in a restaurant setting becomes infected with hepatitis A, all of his or her coworkers should be treated for hepatitis A (table 1).
 The infected food handler should not return to work until the fever and jaundice have resolved and the appetite has returned.

-It is not usually necessary to treat people who have eaten at the restaurant, unless certain criteria are met; these are described in the table (table 2).
-However, adults and children who regularly eat at a school or work cafeteria that employs an infected food handler may be encouraged to have post-exposure treatment; a healthcare provider should be consulted to determine if post-exposure treatment is needed in these situations.
+It is not usually necessary to treat people who have eaten at the restaurant, unless certain criteria are met; these are described in the Table (table 1).
+However, adults and children who regularly eat at a school or work cafeteria that employs an infected food handler may be encouraged to have postexposure treatment; a healthcare provider should be consulted to determine if postexposure treatment is needed in these situations.